halaawniibraheem12/Back-End-Traning-Task/Task-03/README.md

 # Laravel Basic Database Operations Project

 ## Project Overview
-This project is a Laravel web application that demonstrates basic database operations using Laravel.
+This project is a Laravel web application that demonstrates basic database operations.
-It includes full CRUD (Create, Read, Update, Delete) functionality for managing products using a MySQL database.
+It implements full CRUD (Create, Read, Update, Delete) functionality for managing products using a MySQL database.

 ---